MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 ### Running the app

-Launch the `SimplePhotosUno.Windows` target.
+Launch the `UnoSimplePhotos.Windows` target.
 Observe that this WinUI app is very similar to the previous tutorial.

 You can now build and run your app on any of the supported platforms.
 To do so, you can use the debug toolbar drop-down to select a target platform to deploy:

 * To run the **WebAssembly** (Wasm) head:
-    - Right-click on the `SimplePhotosUno.Wasm` project, select **Set as startup project**
+    - Right-click on the `UnoSimplePhotos.Wasm` project, select **Set as startup project**
-    - Press the `SimplePhotosUno.Wasm` button to deploy the app
+    - Press the `UnoSimplePhotos.Wasm` button to deploy the app
-    - If desired, you can use the `SimplePhotosUno.Server` project as an alternative
+    - If desired, you can add and use the `UnoSimplePhotos.Server` project as an alternative
 * To debug for **iOS**:
-    - Right-click on the `SimplePhotosUno.Mobile` project, select **Set as startup project**
+    - Right-click on the `UnoSimplePhotos.Mobile` project, select **Set as startup project**
     - In the debug toolbar drop-down, select an active iOS device or the simulator.
 You'll need to be paired with a Mac for this to work.

       :::image type="content" source="../how-tos/images/hello-world/net7-ios-debug.png" alt-text="Visual Studio dropdown to select a target framework to deploy":::

 * To debug for **Mac Catalyst**:
-    - Right-click on the `SimplePhotosUno.Mobile` project, select **Set as startup project**
+    - Right-click on the `UnoSimplePhotos.Mobile` project, select **Set as startup project**
     - In the debug toolbar drop-down, select a remote macOS device.
 You'll need to be paired with one for this to work.
 * To debug the **Android** platform:
-    - Right-click on the `SimplePhotosUno.Mobile` project, select **Set as startup project**
+    - Right-click on the `UnoSimplePhotos.Mobile` project, select **Set as startup project**
     - In the debug toolbar drop-down, select either an active Android device or the emulator
         - Select an active device in the "Device" sub-menu
 * To debug on **Linux** with **Skia GTK**:
-    - Right-click on the `SimplePhotosUno.Skia.Gtk` project, and select **Set as startup project**
+    - Right-click on the `UnoSimplePhotos.Skia.Gtk` project, and select **Set as startup project**
-    - Press the `SimplePhotosUno.Skia.Gtk` button to deploy the app
+    - Press the `UnoSimplePhotos.Skia.Gtk` button to deploy the app

 ## See also